robbyt/go-supervisor/runnables/composite/README.md

 # Composite Runner

-The Composite Runner manages multiple runnables of the same type as a single unit.
-It implements the `Runnable`, `Reloadable`, and `Stateable` interfaces, allowing it to be used directly with the go-supervisor package.
+The Composite Runner manages multiple runnables as a single logical unit.
+This "runnable" implements several `go-supervisor` core interfaces: `Runnable`, `Reloadable`, and `Stateable`.

 ## Features

-- Manage multiple runnables as a single unit
+- Group and manage multiple runnables as a single service (all the same type)
-- Each runnable can have its own configuration
+- Provide individual configuration for each runnable or shared configuration (with hot-reload)
-- Type-safe, generic implementation
-- Supports both `Reload()` and `ReloadWithConfig(config)`
-- Proper lifecycle management (start in order, stop in reverse)
-- Error propagation from child runnables
-- Dynamic membership changes during reloads (go-supervisor does not support dynamic membership changes, but the CompositeRunner does)
+- Support dynamic membership changes during reloads (sub-runnables can be added or removed)
+- Propagate errors from child runnables to the supervisor
+- Monitor state of individual child runnables
+- Manage configuration updates to the sub-runnables with a callback function

 ## Quick Start Example